janpetzold/prince2-foundation-summary/foundation-summary.md

 PRINCE2 plan is a document describing how, when and by whom a target can be achieved.
 See targets above.
 Project plan gets updated in every stage and is compared to the baselined Project plan.
 There are different plans:

 - project plan (high level, mainly for Project Board)
-- stage plan (day-to-day-work of the PM)
+- stage plan (day-to-day-work of the PM, focused on products)
 - team plan (for team manager)

 ### common project failures ###